genesiscommunitysuccess/docs/docs/04_tutorials/01_building-an-application/10_set-up-user-permissions.md

 ## Configure dynamic permissions

 You can now configure dynamic permissions for trades in our IDE.
-You need to make these changes to the code for the request server, data server and event handler.
+You need to make these changes to the code for the request server, data server and Event Handler.
 For example, here we add permissioning to a query in the data server:

 ```kotlin